StevensLighthouse/FocusGroup/presentation.md

 -- question

-### 1. Do you find the process of creating of a tour to be easy and intuitive?
+### 1. Do you find the process of creating a tour to be easy and intuitive?

 -- question